Skip to content

 Main carriers Avia Traffic, Aero Nomad, Ural Airlines, Pegasus, Air Arabia, flydubai, China Southern

-Direct to Western Europe None; connect via Istanbul / Dubai / Sharjah / Russian hubs
+Direct to Western Europe None — connect via Istanbul / Dubai / Sharjah / Russian hubs

-UNESCO site Sulaiman-Too Sacred Mountain (inscribed 2009); 5–10 km away
+UNESCO site Sulaiman-Too Sacred Mountain (inscribed 2009); 5–10 km from airport

-Sulaiman-Too museum ~08:30–18:00; entrance fee + photo surcharge (in som); confirm on site
+Sulaiman-Too museum ~08:30–18:00; entrance fee + photo surcharge in som; confirm on arrival

 Pamir Highway / Sary-Tash ~4 hours each way over Taldyk Pass (3,600 m); not a layover trip

-Uzgen ~60 km / ~1.5 hours; Karakhanid minaret + mausoleums; day-trip not layover
+Uzgen ~60 km / ~1.5 hours; Karakhanid minaret + mausoleums; day-trip, not transit

-Border note 2026 Kyzyl-Art (KG–TJ) special permission dropped 8 Jul 2025; GBAO permit still needed Tajik-side
+Border note 2026 Kyzyl-Art (KG–TJ) special permission dropped 8 Jul 2025; GBAO permit still required Tajik-side (~US$20)

-Water Not potable; bottled/boiled only
+Water Not potable from tap; bottled/boiled only

-Posted 50 min ago
+Posted 46d ago

 More deals you might like